All Saints Secondary School: Progress

 On 15 August 1982, Mr. Teo Then Wah became principal of All Saints.
 During his tenure, a new multi-purpose hall was envisioned.
 The ground-breaking ceremony was held on 28 August 1983 by Rev. Cannon E.C.W.
 Rusted, OBE, MA.
 On the same day, the foundation stone of the new multipurpose hall was laid by the Anglican Bishop of the Diocese of Sabah, Rt.
 Rev. Datuk Luke H.S.
 Chhoa.
-On 8 November 1986, the occupation certificate of the All Saints hall was handed to Rev. Canon Lee by the president of City Council of Kota Kinabalu, Datuk Peter D. Cheong.
+On 8 November 1986, the occupation certificate of the All Saints hall was handed to Rev. Canon Lee by the then-president of the Kota Kinabalu Municipal Council, Datuk Peter D. Cheong.
 During Mr. Teo's time in office, a five-storey block was built.
 Fund-raising activities for the building were initiated by the school's alumni association.

 On 14 October 1992, the ground-breaking ceremony was officiated by then-state cabinet minister, Datuk Wilfred Bumburing.

 Simultaneously, the Anglican Bishop of the Diocese of Sabah, Rt.
 Rev. Datuk Yong Ping Chung also laid the foundation stone for the new building.

 On the same day, Datuk Wilfred and Bishop Yong unveiled a plaque, to mark the start of construction work the building.
 The five-storey classroom block was completed in June 1995.

 It was named Wisma All Saints.
 It houses the school's staff room, a library on the top floor, a canteen on the ground floor and science laboratories on the first floor.
 The handling of the Occupation Certificate was held on 19 December 1995.

 Mr. Teo Then Wah retired on 10 September 2000; he was the longest-serving principal in All Saints' history.